Gregorio Pérez

 Gregorio Elso Pérez Perdigón (born 16 January 1948 in Maldonado) is a Uruguayan football manager and former player who played as a midfielder.

 Pérez is widely reputed in his country due for his respectful approach toward the game and general sportsmanship.
 He is known as "Don Gregorio".

-Career as a manager
+Managerial career

-Gregorio Perez also acted as an assistant manager to Oscar Tabarez during the Uruguayan national football team's 1990 Football World Cup campaign.
+Gregorio Pérez acted as an assistant manager to Oscar Tabarez during the Uruguayan national football team's 1990 Football World Cup campaign.

+Pérez acted as a coach for Club Universitario de Deportes in 2020-2021, before retiring due to heart problems in 2024.